Lady smiling in city

 How is it diagnosed?

-Your doctor can usually diagnose mastitis based on your symptoms and by checking your affected breast.
+Your doctor or midwife can usually diagnose mastitis based on your symptoms and by checking your affected breast.
 Tests usually aren't needed.

 How is mastitis treated?